vonunwerth/Seacucumber/README.md

 public Stream<SearchHit> nameOfProcedure(@Name("parameter1", int parameter1, @Name("parameter2", String parameter2) {...}
 ```

 The return value of a procedure can be void.
-In this chase the return Stream is empty.
+In this case the return Stream is empty.

-For arguments of procedures are the following typs allowed:
+The following types of arguments are allowed in your procedure:
 String, Long, Double, Number, Boolean, Map, List, Object

 The return of a procedure must be `Stream<SearchHit>`, in which SearchHit is a class with a constructor, with own attributs.